Last updated on March 1st, 2020 at 07:10 pm

-And if you are needing something that is easy to set up and even easier to use, you need look no further.
+And if you are needing something that is easy to set up and even easier to use, look no further.
 In comparison to the Revel and Lightspeed POS systems on our list, the ShopKeep software and hardware are the simplest to get up and running.

-* Offline transactions
+- Offline transactions

 - MailChimp integration

-* Ability to accept gift cards, and issue discounts
+- Ability to accept gift cards, and issue discounts

-* Inventory management and alerts
+- Inventory management and alerts

-* Staff management
+- Staff management

-* Customer data management
+- Customer data management

 - PCI DSS compliant

 If you already have all the hardware you need for your terminal, such as an iPad, a printer, APG drawer and a card reader, you may forego the hardware offered by ShopKeep.
 If you don’t already have these things available.

 Aside from that, there is a monthly fee of $49 per terminal.
 There are no hidden fees or costs for things like service and routine maintenance.

 You will more than likely see this topic come up quite often.
 Everything from complaints of rude support agents to being charged for several months after a customer canceled their account, and everything in between.

 A poor inventory system, and the fact that ShopKeep is not cloud-based.
 The first two are very basic features that you typically get with most of the other iPad based POS systems.

 The low monthly fees are an attractive entry point for most people and with the option to use all your own hardware or you decide to purchase some brand new gear from ShopKeep, you will be saving money on all fronts.

-Overall, if you like either of the other two options listed here but can’t afford them; ShopKeep is seriously the next best thing and will save you a little bit of money.
+Overall, if you like either of the other two options listed here but can’t afford them, ShopKeep is seriously the next best thing, as it will save you a little bit of money.

 Our Final Review for Beauty Supply POS Systems

-Revel is highly expensive but it is super rich in features, and lastly, ShopKeep is a great entry level POS but because of this, it is severely lacking in the features department.
+Revel is highly expensive but is super rich in features, and lastly, ShopKeep is a great entry-level POS but because of this, it is severely lacking in the features department.